la2050/archive/_projects/2016/open-ballot-la.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  We’re building a new data platform that will make LA the most accessible and inclusive place to run for office anywhere in the nation.
+With support and guidance from local election officials, our team at USC will work to transition LA’s elected office data into a streamlined and open platform.
+This new database will allow users to see all available elected offices based on their address and provide crucial details such as filing windows, salaries, requirements, and competitors.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Participation in neighborhood councils","Rates of volunteerism","Voting rates"]